Ten places to visit in Thurso

 Thurso Castle was once a very grand building on the east side of the town.
 In modern times, part of it is a ruin, and another part is a private residence.
 Thurso Castle dates from the 12th century and is said to have been built on the site of an Iron Age broch.
 After a fire, the castle was rebuilt in the 1660s.
 It was restored and enlarged in 1806 and 1835, and remodelled again in 1872.
 During World War 2, an anti-shipping mine came ashore below the castle and exploded.
 This led to unstable sections of the building being demolished in 1952.
 These days the building is still an impressive and imposing sight; the ruin can be enjoyed from afar on a beachfront walk.

 The wonderful story of the Wolfburn is that of a single malt whisky distillery rising phoenix-like from the ashes of an old distillery which ceased production in 1877.
 The Wolfburn distillery was opened in 2013 just meters from the old distillery on the outskirts of Thurso, and like its predecessor, draws its waters from the nearby Wolf Burn.
-Tours of the Wolfburn Distillery (complete with a tasting at the end!) are available at 14.00 Monday to Friday, and it is open for sales between 10.00 and 16.30, Monday to Friday.
+Tours of the Wolfburn Distillery (complete with a tasting at the end!) are available.
 For more information, please visit www.wolfburn.com

 Thurso beach is a very short walk from the centre of the town, and it faces northwards, across the Pentland Firth to Orkney and the island of Hoy.
 In recent years, Thurso beach has gained a reputation amongst surfers; in certain wind and tidal conditions, some of the finest waves in Europe can be enjoyed here.
 Thurso beach and the esplanade are also highly recommended for those who love a fine walk!